Naturalism

 Papineau, D. (2007).
 Naturalism.
 Stanford Encyclopedia of Philosophy. https://plato.stanford.edu/entries/naturalism/

 Paul, L. A. (2012).
-Metaphysics as modeling: the handmaiden’s tale.
+Metaphysics as modeling: The handmaiden’s tale.
 Philosophical Studies, 160, 1–29.

 Perrin, A. J. (2017).
-Stop blaming postmodernism for post-truth Politics.
+Stop blaming postmodernism for post-truth politics.
 The Chronicle of Higher Education.
 August 4, 2017. http://www.chronicle.com/article/Stop-Blaming-Postmodernism-for/240845

 Pluckrose, H. (2016).
 Why I no longer identify as a feminist.
 Areo.
 December 26, 2016. https://areomagazine.com/2016/12/29/why-i-no-longer-identify-as-a-feminist/